+Section 12.03.
+ROAD FRONTAGE

-Section 12.02.
-ROAD FRONTAGE.
-Every dwelling or other building shall be located on a parcel of land which shall have frontage on a public road or else on a private road or driveway easement improved to the standards of Ellington Township.
-All private roads or private driveway easements shall be at least sixty-six (66) feet in width.
+Every dwelling or other building shall be located on a parcel of land which shall have frontage on a public road or else on a private road or driveway easement improved to the standards of Watertown Township.
+An easement of thirty-three (33) feet for single properties and sixty-six (66) feet for multiple properties is required.
 All private roads or private driveways shall be located in the center of the easement.

-Section 12.03.
-DEPTH TO WIDTH RATIO.
+Section 12.04.
+DEPTH TO WIDTH RATIO

 No property shall be divided in such a manner that the length or depth of any resulting parcel exceeds four (4) times the width of that parcel.

-Section 12.04.
-RESIDENTIAL OCCUPANCY OTHER THAN IN COMPLETED DWELLINGS.
-Garages, barns, pole barns, accessory buildings, basements or other structures shall not be occupied as dwellings unless the requirements of Section 12.05 are complied with.
-However, the Zoning Administrator may grant temporary occupancy pursuant to Section 12.09.

 Section 12.05.
+RESIDENTIAL OCCUPANCY OTHER THAN IN COMPLETED DWELLINGS

+Garages, barns, pole barns, accessory buildings, basements or other structures shall not be occupied as dwellings unless the requirements of Section 12.06.
+SINGLE-FAMILY AND TWO-

+FAMILY DWELLING REQUIREMENTS are complied with.
+However, the Zoning Administrator may grant temporary occupancy pursuant to Section 12.10.
+TEMPORARY DWELLINGS.

-SINGLE-FAMILY AND TWO-FAMILY DWELLING REQUIREMENTS.
+Section 12.06.
+SINGLE-FAMILY AND TWO-FAMILY DWELLING REQUIREMENTS

 Any single-family or two-family dwelling shall comply with the following minimum standards:

 - A. MINIMUM SIZE.
-Each dwelling unit shall contain the minimum number of square feet specified in Section 10.02, prior to any alterations or additions. - B. MINIMUM WIDTH.
+Each dwelling unit shall contain the minimum number of square feet specified in Section 10.02.
+TABLE OF AREA, SETBACK AND HEIGHT REQUIREMENTS, prior to any alterations or additions. - B. MINIMUM WIDTH.
 Each dwelling shall be no less than fourteen (14) feet in width in all directions, prior to any additions or alterations. - C. FOUNDATION.
 Each dwelling shall be provided with foundation support in the form of a perimeter masonry or treated wood foundation or cement pillars pursuant to the specifications of the building inspector.
 Skirting consisting of brick, concrete blocks, wood, vinyl or aluminum shall be constructed completely around the lower edge of any dwelling utilizing pillars for a foundation.
-Each dwelling shall be securely anchored to the foundation.

-- D. AGE.
-In the case of manufactured housing, each unit shall be no more than five (5) years old at the time it is brought into the Township. - E. STORAGE FACILITIES.
+Each dwelling shall be securely anchored to the foundation. - D. AGE.
+In the case of manufactured housing, it shall not exceed the specification of Part G of Section 12.16.
+MANUFACTURED HOME at the time it is brought into the Township. - E. STORAGE FACILITIES.
 Each dwelling shall have either a basement, garage or storage building containing at least one hundred (100) square feet of storage area.
-The storage facility shall be constructed within one (1) year of the completion of the dwelling. - F. CONSTRUCTION CODE.
-Each dwelling and dwelling addition shall comply with building code requirements in effect at the time the dwelling is constructed or moved within the Township.
+The storage facility shall be constructed within one (1) year of the completion of the dwelling. - F. Unattached accessory structures shall not be erected closer than fifteen (15) feet from a dwelling or other main building. - G. CONSTRUCTION CODE.
+Each dwelling and dwelling addition shall comply with building code requirements in effect at the time the dwelling is constructed or moved within the Township. - H. Where shape of lot or parcel or other circumstances result in conditions to which provisions governing yard requirements are inapplicable, the Zoning Board of Appeals shall prescribe such yard requirements in accordance with the purposes of this Ordinance. - Where a rear yard abuts upon a public highway, the setback of all buildings from the right-of way line or lot line shall be no less than the yard requirements of other buildings fronting upon such highway. - J. The portion of any lot or parcel of land which abuts a river or lake shall be deemed the front yard thereof, and all dwellings and other main buildings on such lot or parcel of land shall have a front yard not less than twenty-five (25) feet in depth, except that permission may be granted by the Zoning Board of Appeals to build on or over a lake or river if such shall not be inconsistent with the setback of other buildings adjacent thereto.